 A specially trained and certified nuclear medicine technologist performs the test.
 The technologist is supervised by a radiologist or a nuclear medicine physician.
 A radiologist is a medical doctor who specializes in using imaging tests to diagnose disease.
 A nuclear medicine physician is a medical doctor who specializes in using tracers to diagnose and treat disease.
 The radiologist or nuclear medicine physician interprets the scan results.

-Facilities that provide bone scans include the following:
+Facilities that provide bone scans include:

 The radiology or nuclear medicine department of a hospital